Qronikarz/QuoMediaView/README.md

 * doesn't use cookies
 * runs from USB memory sticks (though I don't recommend adding some gigantic 8K resolution photos on USB 2.0 memory stick, be realistic)
 * displays all of the images in database in big view allowing you to quickly browse every added file even if it's a video
+* displays all search results in one grid with different colored borders for different types: photos, videos and animations
 * pseudo dynamic changes of nearly everything in the database meaning you can quickly see differences
 * searching by tags or blocking by tags
 * displaying single files on another page with a rotate buttons working even with videos